devkiloton/SurvivorMode/README.md

 # Why?

-- This project is my first game and it is a result of some months studying logic programming, C#,  Unity Framework and the Unity Engine.
-Here the objective was to do a simple game to introduce me in the world of 3D game developing e apply my C# knowledge!
+- This project is my first game and it is a result of some months studying the logic of programming, C#,  Unity Framework and the Unity Engine.
+Here the objective was to do a simple game to introduce me in the world of 3D game developing e apply my C# knowledge, trying to respect the good pratices of programming!

 - Also, you can use this project as you wish, be for study or commercial use.
 Just be careful with the arts, the sounds and their royalties!